Link-/stepfunctions_lab/src/workflows/approval_workflow/README.md

   terraform
 ```

+## Notice

-⚠️ Make sure to pass the exact same variables when you want to destroy the stack.
+1. ⚠️ Make sure to pass the exact same variables when you want to destroy the stack.
+2. ⚠️ If Step Functions have running executions it will be scheduled for deletion when you destroy the stack and will only be deleted when all the executions are completed or timeout.
+In order to fix this, login to the console and manually abort the running executions